-That solution: the video content management system (video CMS, sometimes called a “corporate YouTube”).
+That solution: the video content management system (or video CMS, sometimes called a “corporate YouTube”).
 The video CMS is a single, centralized video library that enables videos to be found easily and played on any device.

 A video CMS acts as a central repository for existing and new video alike, enabling organizations to automatically upload video files where they won’t strain internal file infrastructure.
 In turn, the video CMS can then maximize the value of all those videos, optimizing them for playback anytime anywhere on any device, simplifying sharing and discoverability, and indexing the contents of each recording to make the information covered in the videos searchable.

 The video CMS has been helping Butler University to enhance its students’ learning experiences since 2009.
 That’s when the school decided to record skills simulations, student role playing and other interactive learning experiences on a regular basis.
 The video CMS they deployed for this purpose, Panopto, allows for easy recording, viewing, sharing and storage.
 As a result, 82 percent of students reported higher exam grades and 67 percent reported an improved ability to retain information.